ayushdabra/drone-images-semantic-segmentation/README.md

 ### Data Augmentation using Albumentations Library

-[Albumentations](https://albumentations.ai/) is a Python library for fast and flexible image augmentations.
-Albumentations efficiently implements a rich variety of image transform operations that are optimized for performance, and does so while providing a concise, yet powerful image augmentation interface for different computer vision tasks, including object classification, segmentation, and detection.
+<p align="justify"><a href="https://albumentations.ai/">Albumentations</a> is a Python library for fast and flexible image augmentations.
+Albumentations efficiently implements a rich variety of image transform operations that are optimized for performance, and does so while providing a concise, yet powerful image augmentation interface for different computer vision tasks, including object classification, segmentation, and detection.</p>

-There are only 400 images in the dataset, out of which I have used 320 images (80%) for training set and remaining 80 images (20%) for validation set.
+<p align="justify">There are only 400 images in the dataset, out of which I have used 320 images (80%) for training set and remaining 80 images (20%) for validation set.
 It is a relatively small amount of data, in order to artificially increase the amount of data and avoid overfitting, I preferred using data augmentation.
 By doing so I have increased the training data upto 5 times.
-So, the total number of images in the training set is 1600, and 80 images in the validation set, after data augmentation.
+So, the total number of images in the training set is 1600, and 80 images in the validation set, after data augmentation.</p>

 Data augmentation is achieved through the following techniques: